Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

 In an ecosystem where exploits are common, security cannot be an afterthought.
-Noderrrr’s security model is a fortress built with multiple, independent layers of defense.
+Noderr’s security model is a fortress built with multiple, independent layers of defense.
 We combine cutting-edge cryptography with economic incentives and social consensus to create a system where the cost of an attack is not just economically prohibitive, but practically impossible.

 **Sub-sections (as interactive tabs or scrolling animated sections)**:

 #### **Economic Security: The Cost of Malice**

 An attack on a traditional Proof-of-Stake network requires acquiring 51% of the staked tokens.
-At Noderrrr, this is just the beginning.
+At Noderr, this is just the beginning.
 Our **10% entity vote cap** means that even an attacker who acquires a majority of the token supply cannot control the network.
 This forces an attacker to pursue a far more expensive, multi-faceted strategy.

 - **Estimated 51% Attack Cost**: **$5 - $50 Billion**
   - *This calculation accounts for the extreme market impact of acquiring 51% of the total token supply, combined with the necessity of building a high TrustFingerprint™ score over several years.*

 #### **Temporal Security: The Value of Time**

 Trust cannot be bought.
-At Noderrrr, it must be earned over time.
+At Noderr, it must be earned over time.
 The **TrustFingerprint™** system requires years of flawless operation to achieve a high score.
 An attacker cannot simply buy their way into a position of influence; they must dedicate years to building a reputation, with any malicious action instantly destroying their investment of time and capital.

 - **Time to High Trust**: **3+ Years**
   - *The time required to build a TrustFingerprint™ score sufficient to become a Guardian or Oracle, representing a significant long-term commitment.*